 What if you took a cake made out of cheese and paired it with additional meats and delicious spreads?
 Talk about a charcuterie dream come true.
 We love the way this cake was incorporated into a dessert table complete with pies and cheesecake to offer a mixture of sweet and savory options for every guest.

-Decorate With Plenty of Fruit
+Flourish With Fruit

 Embrace a Vineyard Vibe